 The Lodge, or reception, is open for business daily from 8 am–11 pm.
 A night porter is on duty between the hours of 11 pm and 7 am (8 am at weekends) in case of emergencies.
 The Lodge’s receptionists are the first point of contact with Wolfson and the College remains open seven days a week.

-The Lodge receptionists will; give information on opening times and availability of College facilities; to hand over keys to the music rooms, squash courts and help you if you have locked yourself out of your room.
-They sell stamps, stationery, washing powder, tea, coffee and other items.
+The Lodge receptionists will give information on opening times and availability of College facilities, hand over keys to the music rooms, squash courts and help you if you have locked yourself out of your room.
+They sell stamps, stationery, washing powder and other items.
 For a full list of items please ask at the Lodge.

 Telephone: 01865 274 100

 Your incoming mail is delivered to individually-named pigeonholes (‘pidges').
 Pigeonholes are found in the Lodge.